 We take precautions to protect your information.
 Your information is protected both online and offline.
-Wherever we collect or maintain sensitive PHI information (HIPPA and PCI protected data), that information is encrypted and transmitted to us in a secure way.
+Wherever we collect or maintain sensitive PHI information (HIPPA and PCI protected data), that information is encrypted and securely transmitted to us.
 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

 Changes to this Policy

 We may make changes to this privacy notice from time to time.
 You may check back on this page at any time to see our current policy.

 You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 You may file a complaint by notifying our privacy officer at our office and main telephone number.
 We will not retaliate against you for exercising your right to file a complaint.